-UPDATE 1-Randstad to buy part of USG People's staffing operations
+Randstad has agreed to buy some of rival USG People's

 USG People does not operate outside Europe.